-With plans to explore all seven continents over the next several years, Annie Fairfax and her husband Robin are setting out to explore the world, and document their travels, and share their adventures with other discerning travelers.
+With plans to explore all seven continents over the next several years, Annie Fairfax and her husband Robin are setting out to explore the world, and document their travels, whilst sharing their adventures with other discerning travelers.

 Q: Where are you from?